Andrea-Osmar/Andrea-Osmar/README.md

 - 💻 I have recently graduated from a frontend developer boot camp
 - 🖱️ I have studied React, Redux, Javascript, React-Native, Node.js
 - 👩‍💻 I love being creative and solving problems and I guess that's why I love programming so much!
-- 🧘🏻‍♀️ Fun fact, I am a huge yoga nerd  ✈️ And I love to travel
+- 🧘🏻‍♀️ Fun fact, I am a yoga nerd  ✈️ And I love to travel

 - 📫 How to reach me:
   Check out my [__Portfolio__](https://www.andreaosmar.com/)